 There are several options for implementing a data warehouse in Azure, depending on your needs.
 The following lists are broken into two categories, symmetric multiprocessing (SMP) and massively parallel processing (MPP).

 As a general rule, SMP-based warehouses are best suited for small to medium data sets (up to 4-100 TB), while MPP is often used for big data.
 The delineation between small/medium and big data partly has to do with your organization's definition and supporting infrastructure.
 (See Choosing an OLTP data store.)

-The data accessed or stored by your data warehouse could come from a number of data sources, including a data lake, such as Azure Data Lake Store.
+The data accessed or stored by your data warehouse could come from a number of data sources, including a data lake, such as Azure Data Lake Storage.
 For a video session that compares the different strengths of MPP services that can use Azure Data Lake, see Azure Data Lake and Azure Data Warehouse: Applying Modern Practices to Your App.